+Agricultural lands within Courtenay are protected for agricultural use and other permitted uses.
+Rural Areas that are currently not serviced will remain as such and new developments are discouraged until services are extended.

+Related RGS Growth Management Policies

+OCP Growth Management and Land Use Policies

+Town Centres

-Related RGS Growth Management Policies OCP Growth Management and Land Use Policies Town Centres Town Centres are to be identified within all Core Settlement Areas.
+Town Centres are to be identified within all Core Settlement Areas.
 These areas are to be developed as walkable and complete communities, providing for the broadest range of housing, employment, and commercial uses.

 Town Centres should support transit-oriented development through the establishment of minimum densities, in the range of 100-150 combined residents and jobs per hectare with a reduced minimum of 75 combined residents and jobs per hectare for ground-oriented housing, within OCPs.

 Town Centre & Urban Corridor designations are established within the OCP as the areas of the Downtown, Lower Ryan Centre, Upper Ryan Centre, and Cliffe Avenue Corridor.
 Land uses in these areas include higher-density residential and diverse commercial uses, including the tallest residential buildings in the city.
 With projected future growth, the densities in these areas will meet, exceed, or move toward the target densities of 100-150 residents and jobs per hectare, building on existing densities of homes and jobs.

 Neighbourhood Centres are also established within the OCP.
 They will include lower densities and range of uses than the Town Centres, but will form an important function in the growth framework of a series of connected neighbourhood hubs.

 Other land use and transportation policies, as well as development permit area guidelines prioritize walking, cycling, and transit use by: improving the quality of the pedestrian realm; and providing safe and efficient access to cycling infrastructure and amenities, and transit service.

-Identification of Settlement Expansion Areas within OCPs Settlement Expansion Areas shall be identified within the official community plan of the Municipal Area intending to incorporate it.
+Identification of Settlement Expansion Areas within OCPs

+Settlement Expansion Areas shall be identified within the official community plan of the Municipal Area intending to incorporate it.
 Such official community plans shall contain policies for Settlement Expansion Areas consistent with specific policies contained in the RGS pertaining to servicing and requirement of local area plans.

-The OCP does not identify any Settlement Expansion Areas to be included into the City within the time horizon of this Plan.
+The OCP does not identify any Settlement Expansion Areas to be included into the City within the 10-year horizon of this plan.
 The growth strategy is to first intensify uses within the existing Town Centres and Corridor, Neighbourhood Centres, and wider urban residential areas rather than expanding Courtenay's boundaries.

-Table APX-3 Alignment with CVRD Regional Growth Strategy Policy Areas
+Table F-2 Alignment with CVRD Regional Growth Strategy Policy Areas